christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

   Introduction\
 1 Name and Title Meanings \
 2 Julius Caesar aka Asander of Bosphorus \
-3 Flavian Dynasty \
+3 Rome on the Bosphorus?\
-4 Rome on the Bosphorus?\
+4 Flavian Dynasty\
 5 Julius Caesar was a Title \
 6 Esus the Celtic Deity \
 7 Subversion of the Imperial Cult\